Section 269SU of Income Tax Act 1961

 Section 269SU prescribes the electronic modes for payments acceptance that an individual who is engaged in business has to provide in addition to the other electronic facility or digital mode of payment already available for the customers.

-For example, this Section 269SU of Income Tax Act, 1961 shall be applicable to a person in current financial year 2020-21, if his total sales/ turnover or gross receipts was greater than Rs.
-50 crores in the previous financial year 2019-20.
-For the purpose of this section, the prescribed electronic modes notified by the government under rule 119AA (Modes of payment for purpose of section 269SU) are as follows:
+For example, Section 269SU of the Income Tax Act, 1961 shall be applicable to a person in the current financial year 2020-21 if his total sales/ turnover or gross receipts were greater than Rs.
+50 crores in the previous financial year, 2019-20.
+For the purpose of this section, the prescribed electronic modes notified by the government under rule 119AA (Modes of payment for the purpose of section 269SU) are as follows:

 (1) Debit card powered by RuPay